Stocks & Shares ISAs vs Cash ISAs: Invest for the long-run, cash for the short-term

 A cash ISA is better for you if you don’t want to take any risk with your savings.
 You are guaranteed to get a certain return, plus your money back.

-Cash ISAs have become more attractive for savers in 2023.
+Cash ISAs have become more attractive for savers in over the last few years.
 This is because interest rates on cash ISAs have improved as the Bank of England has increased the Base Rate.

-The best cash ISAs are offering around 6% returns in July 2023, better rates than seen in the last 10 years.
-But this is still below inflation (7.9% in June 2023), meaning your savings in a cash ISA will still be going down in value in real terms.
+The best cash ISAs are offering around 5% returns in 2025, some of the best rates that have been seen in the last 10 years.
+This is especially good seeing as inflation is so low (2.5% in December 2024), meaning your savings in a cash ISA will grow more by going up in value in real terms.

 An investment ISA is better for you if you are happy to put your money at risk of going down for the chance to see it potentially increase much more than the interest rate offered on a cash ISA, over time.